tasks/docs/docs/manual_sort_mode.md

 ### Google Tasks

 You must toggle on `☰ > Synchronization > Google Tasks > Custom order
-synchronization fix` to workaround a [long-standing bug](https://issuetracker.google.com/issues/132432317) in the Google Tasks API.
+synchronization fix` to work around a [long-standing bug](https://issuetracker.google.com/issues/132432317) in the Google Tasks API.
 This setting will force Tasks to always perform a full synchronization of your custom ordering and subtask information